toz015/Sql_Question/sql_questions_collection.md

 ```
 ### Multiple Join Conditions
 **Context:** Say we have a table emails that includes emails sent to and from zach@g.com:
-#### Write a query to get the response time per email (id) sent to zach@g.com
-Do not include ids that did not receive a response from zach@g.com.
-Assume each email thread has a unique subject.
-Keep in mind a thread may have multiple responses back-and-forth between zach@g.com and another email address.
 ```sql
 DROP TABLE IF EXISTS emails;
 CREATE TABLE emails(